 Integrated Single Electricity Market

-A redesign of the current Single Electricity Market (SEM) is required because of changes to European legislation that are designed to harmonise cross border trading arrangements across all European electricity markets.
+A redesign of the current Single Electricity Market (SEM) is required because of changes to European legislation that are designed to harmonize cross border trading arrangements across all European electricity markets.

 These changes are designed to create a competitive market across Europe and require compliance with a European ‘target model’ that will link the separate markets.

-The new wholesale market will be known as the Integrated Single Electricity Market (I-SEM).
+The programme to redesign the wholesale market is known as the Integrated Single Electricity Market (I-SEM) programme.

 Compliance with the European Target Model and development of new market arrangements are the responsibility of the member states.

 The Department for the Economy and the Irish Department of Communications, Climate Action and Environment (DCCAE) have charged the SEM Committee with developing these new market arrangements.

 The SEM Committee was created as the governing body of the current Single Electricity Market and its membership is drawn from the Utility Regulator (UR) in Northern Ireland, the Commission for Regulation of Utilities (CRU) in Ireland and expert independent members.

 The design of new wholesale energy market arrangements, which is proceeding under the Integrated Single Electricity Market programme, includes a measure designed to ensure efficient procurement of capacity.

 This measure, known as a Capacity Remuneration Mechanism (CRM), required parallel notifications under the state aid regime by Northern Ireland and Ireland.